Introduction

 Immediate Steps

-- Avoid contact: If you confirm the presence of bed bugs, don’t place your luggage or clothing near the affected area.
-Keep your belongings in the bathroom or on a luggage rack away from walls or furniture, as these areas are less likely to harbor bed bugs.
+- Minimize contact: Once you confirm evidence of bed bugs, avoid placing your luggage or clothes near the affected area.
+Store your items in the bathroom or on a luggage rack, as these locations are less likely to harbor bed bugs.

-- Seal exposed items: Place any potentially exposed clothing or items into sealable plastic bags to isolate them until they can be properly laundered or treated.
+- Seal exposed items: Place any potentially contaminated clothing or items into sealable plastic bags to keep them separate until they can be properly washed or treated.

 Reporting to Hotel Management

-- Prompt reporting: Contact the front desk immediately to report your findings.
-Be calm and clear, presenting any evidence you’ve collected.
+- Immediate notification: Contact the front desk immediately to report your findings.
+Stay calm and clearly explain what you have discovered.

-- Request for action: Ask for a room change, preferably to a room that is not adjacent to or directly above/below the initially assigned room, as bed bugs can easily move between rooms.
+- Request necessary actions: Ask for a room change, preferably to one that isn’t adjacent to or directly above/below your current room, as bed bugs can easily migrate between rooms.

-- Documentation: Request a written report of your complaint and the actions the hotel plans to take.
-Also, inquire about the hotel’s policy on bed bug incidents and whether they offer any compensation or remedy for the inconvenience caused.
+- Documentation request: Request a written record of your complaint and the hotel’s response.
+Inquire about their policy on bed bug incidents and whether they offer any compensation for the inconvenience.

 Effective Communication Tips